Voting Rules for Accurate

 Voter Turnout in column 3 is a measure of the incentive to vote.

-The best voting rules tend to lift voter turnout.
+The best voting rules tend to raise voter turnout.
 They create fewer “wasted votes”, so they give people more reason to go vote.

 Women Reps in column 4 shows the share of seats won by women.

-Notice that the plurality rule elects fewer women than other rules do.
+Notice that plurality voting elects fewer women than other rules do.

 Country Seats Rule Voter Turnout Women Reps Health Rank Math Score Poverty % Murders/ Million